bitagoras/xtype/README.md

 The Vision
 ----------

 The success of the Digital Revolution is based on the common notation of all kind of information by binary series of zeros and ones.
-It is therefore all the more astonishing that the idea of unification did not find it's way to the syntax of binary data structures.
+It is therefore all the more astonishing that the idea of unification did not find its way to the syntax of binary data structures.
 Many thousands binary file formats exist in the world that need custom-built programs or libraries to decode the data.
 The leak of a unified data structure format counteracts the full advantage of digitalization.

 For text files universal formats exist, like [XML](https://www.w3.org/XML/), [JSON](http://www.json.org/), [CSV](https://en.wikipedia.org/wiki/Comma-separated_values).
-As a drawback text formats have limited speed and storage efficiency since numerical values have to be translated into its decimal text representations and included elements cannot be read without parsing the whole text file.
+As a drawback text formats have limited speed and storage efficiency since numerical values have to be translated into their decimal text representations and included elements cannot be read without parsing the whole text file.

 Here comes the vision of a Universal Binary Notation (UBN) that is easy to use and provides all desirable properties of binary formats.
 One single editor should be able to view and edit the content of any binary file format that is based on UBN.
 This would allow binary files to gain the popularity of text files, which can all be opened by one text-editor.
 Due to it's binary structure certain sub-elements can be accessed very efficiently.
-This would make binary files even more flexible than text-files and enable users to handle elements as intuitive as files in a directory tree of a file system.
+This would make binary files even more flexible than text-files and enable users to handle elements as intuitively as files in a directory tree of a file system.

 But why again a new format?
-Does no common binary formats exist for general purposes?
+Does no common binary format exist for general purposes?
 There are some examples, however they suffer from too high complexity or limited versatility.
 Examples are [HDF5](https://www.hdfgroup.org/HDF5/) (Hierarchical Data Format) and [UBJSON](https://github.com/ubjson/universal-binary-json/) (Universal Binary Java Script Object Notation).
 The former is feature-rich and suitable for huge scientific data sets but has a quite complicated grammar while the latter is very simple, but is not optimized for big databases.
-UBN is supposed to bridging the gap.
+UBN is supposed to bridge the gap.

 Core Idea
 ---------